Kinzinger charges that McCarthy ‘failed to tell the truth’

 KINZINGER HAULS IN BIG BUCKS AFTER FACING TRUMP'S WRATH OVER IMPEACHMENT

 Kinzinger was one of just 10 House Republicans who voted in January to impeach then-President Trump of inciting the deadly Jan.
-6 insurrection at the U.S. Capitol by right-wing extremists aiming to disrupt congressional certification of now-President Biden’s Electoral College victory over Trump.
+6 insurrection at the U.S. Capitol by right-wing extremists aiming to disrupt congressional certification of President Biden’s Electoral College victory over Trump.
 And the conservative lawmaker first elected to Congress in the 2010 Tea Party wave was one of 35 House Republicans who last week bucked party leadership and voted in favor of a Jan.
 6 commission to investigate the attack on the Capitol.

 McCarthy last week announced his opposition to the formation of the commission and worked with House GOP leadership to limit the number of defections when the full chamber voted on the matter on Wednesday.
 While 35 Republicans supported the inquiry, the vast majority of the 212 member GOP conference opposed the move.